 If you have been charged with a drug crime in Virginia, you probably have many questions about what will happen next.
 Will you be facing misdemeanor or felony charges?
 Will you be facing jail time?
 Will you be in danger of losing your job?

 Drug crimes are harshly prosecuted in Virginia and can result in serious penalties.
 If you or someone you know is seeking a skilled criminal defense lawyer in Richmond, do not delay in contacting Del Rio Law, PLLC.
-Our Richmond drug crimes attorney knows how to prepare a strong defense against all types of drug charges and is prepared to review your case now.
+Our Richmond drug crimes lawyer knows how to prepare a strong defense against all types of drug charges and is prepared to review your case now.

 - Arrested?
 Del Rio Law, PLLC is prepared to fight for you.
 Call (804) 299-8612 to get started.
 As our client, you receive the following: